BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 ### Damage within cooldowns

 Paladins biggest strength is our ability to do big amounts of damage on command.
-Our cooldowns also give us insanely high priority damage.
+Our cooldowns also give us very high priority damage.

 ### Healing within cooldowns